robenkleene/audio-references/logic-pro/logic-pro.md

 ## Tips

 - To set the song length drag the `End Marker` at the far right.
+(For some reason, if Logic Pro's window is flush with the edge of the screen it can be impossible to drag the `End Marker` any farther right, in this case move the window to the left so it's not flush and it should be possible to drag the marker.)

 ## Tools